-The licensee must enter the appropriate figure for tax income/expense, being the aggregate amount included in the determination of profit or loss for the period in respect of current tax and deferred tax.
-Tax expense does not include value added taxes or tax and social security contributions in respect of employees.
+The licensee must enter the appropriate figure for current or deferred tax income/expense, i.e. the aggregate amount included as profit or loss for the period.
+Tax expense does not include value added taxes or tax and social security contributions for employees.

-The tax figure - whether it be a credit or a debit in the profit and loss account - is excluded for the calculation of the break-even result.
-This line item will be adjusted automatically in the CL/FFP IT Solution for the calculation of the break-even result.
+The tax figure - whether a credit or a debit in the profit and loss account - is not included in the calculation of the break-even result.
+This line item will be adjusted automatically in the CL/FFP IT Solution when calculating the break-even result.